MicrosoftDocs/azure-docs/docs/specify-availability.md

 ---
-title: Set pricing and availability
+title: Specify availability for your Office solution
 description:
 localization_priority: Normal
 ---

-# Set pricing and availability
+# Specify availability for your Office solution

 You can define the markets, visibility, and publishing schedule for your solution on the Pricing and availability page in Partner Center.